OHIO-ECT/ECT-Git-Tutorial-1/GitHub-Auth.md

 ## Process

-1. Deploy the GitHub command line application and authenticate the local unix account to the GitHub account.
+1. Deploy the GitHub command line application and authenticate the local Linux/Unix account to the GitHub account.

 ```sudo apt install gh```